spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 The GDK alpha release (2018-10-31) has the following features:

 ## Replicated properties, conditions and notifications
-The SpatialOS Unreal GDK supports:
+The SpatialOS GDK for Unreal supports:

 * All types that native Unreal replicates.
 * All replication conditions (such as `COND_InitialOnly` and `COND_OwnerOnly`, for example) but note that these are not optimized.